 NYTF celebrated its 100th Anniversary in June of 2015 with KulturfestNYC, the 1st international festival of Jewish performing arts in New York City, featuring over 140 performances by artists from North and South America, Europe, Asia and Africa.
 The Festival’s success inspired an even larger version of KulturfestNYC in 2016, this time spanning from May through August.

-Now in its 102nd season, NYTF has expanded its mission to include the restoration lost and forgotten works of the Jewish arts, will be a producer on the Broadway stage play Indecent, and tour its critically-acclaimed Off Broadway operetta The Golden Bride.
+In its 103rd season, NYTF expanded its mission to include the restoration lost and forgotten works of the Jewish arts and was a producer on the Broadway stage play Indecent.
+Now in its 104th season, the company has presented Fiddler on the Roof in Yiddish garnering rave-reviews and marking a historic six month run of an NYTF production.